How To Engage and Motivate Your Dog

 Do you frequently find yourself getting frustrated that your dog seems to pay more attention to everything else than he does to you.
 If your dog is ignoring you for other things, it can be everything from irritating to unsafe.
-Building engagement is key to having an attentive, well-behaved pet.
+Building engagement and motivate your dog is key to having an attentive, well-behaved pet.

 First, let’s talk about building value.
 Most of the behaviors we want our dog to perform don’t have much intrinsic value themselves.
 Your dog might lie down when he is tired, but from an obedience standpoint, it is a relatively neutral behavior.
 The same goes for sit, heel, etc. If a behavior is neutral in value, it is hard to get your dog motivated to perform it.
 If you’ve even repeated a command over and over only for your dog to do something else, that means he didn’t have enough motivation to do the behavior.
 The way we build value, and thereby build motivation, in a neutral behavior is to condition it to something the dog finds valuable.
 For most dogs, this can be food, a toy, or petting/praise.
 If we consistently deliver a valuable reward immediately when he does what we want, he begins to associate that neutral behavior to receiving something of value.
 After enough repetitions, lying down changes from a neutral value behavior to a positive value behavior.
 This also builds motivation to complete the behavior when asked.
 If you see someone telling there dog to sit and it takes 10 commands and pushing their dog’s butt to the ground before the behavior is completed, that tells you that the behavior does not have a positive value to the dog.